-Sit there with a hot mug of tea and watch the sun rising and you’ll soon be drawn into it – it can be very addictive stuff!
+Sit there with a hot mug of tea or coffee, watch the sun rising and you’ll soon be drawn into it – this can be very addictive stuff!

 Sitting quietly, watching the water with all your kit well organised around you means less bank disturbance and more quiet time to wait for your alarm to suddenly burst into life.